 Whether you work globally with clients or colleagues, trust and respect comes from shared understanding.
 We support your team with knowledge about different working styles and cultural assumptions and traditions, including:

 After we finish your initial cultural awareness training program, we’ll assess where your team’s cultural competence level is and look for opportunities to continue to grow.

-Kia Motors transplanted management and company culture from South Korea to Mexico when they opened their sixth vehicle production plant.
-Aperian Global worked with 400 Kia employees from both South Korea and Mexico to improve team trust, establish cultural understanding, and develop a shared vision and strategy for improved collaboration.
+We worked with 400 Kia Corporation employees from South Korea and Mexico to improve team trust, establish cultural understanding, and develop a shared vision and strategy for improved collaboration.

 [The 30-day learning journey] resulted in clearer communication across our global teams, as well as notably fewer style conflicts.
 This program leads to real behavior change.